ayahamza1/MENABITs/readme.md

 * Egypt – Slovenia BIT (1998)
 * Cyprus – Egypt BIT (1998)
 * Bulgaria – Egypt BIT (1998)
-  * Note: Article 6, Line (c) is cut off in the UNCTAD PDF; sourced the missing text from the World Trade Institute.
+  * Note: Article 6, Line (c) is cut off in the UNCTAD PDF; sourced the missing text from WTI.
 * Bosnia and Herzegovina – Egypt BIT (1998)
   * Note: Article 12 is missing from the UNCTAD PDF.
 * Croatia – Egypt BIT (1997)